-- Why the economy in India hold so much promise and what are the risks.
+- Why the economy in India holds so much promise and what are the risks.

 - What is a reasonable return expectation for the India stock market.

 - What are passive and active options for investing in India.

 There are many opinions on whether you should invest in India at the moment.
 The majority consensus among the experts, however, is that it is an interesting and positive option.
-While the volatility may discourage some, the long-term return is promising.
-With one of the fastest growing economies in the world, India isn’t an investment opportunity you should overlook.
+While the volatility may discourage some, the long-term expected return is promising.
+With one of the fastest-growing economies in the world, India isn’t an investment opportunity you should overlook.
 Be sure to listen the whole way through for a helpful summary of the facts to consider when investing in the culturally rich and economically diverse country of India.

 India’s culture is much like investing

 David explores the culture of India to help listeners better understand the people and country they are investing in.
 Much of their culture is founded on the teachings of Hinduism.
 David refers to a Sanskrit poem and Gandhi’s teachings that the outcome of one’s actions isn’t all that matters.
 When we become engrossed in the outcome of our decisions and work, then we lose the gift of the present moment.
 What matters is principle and sticking to a decision—an action.